danielbodnar/awesome-stars/README.md

 ## angular

+- [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
+Works for Node and on the Browser.
 - [anymaniax/orval](https://github.com/anymaniax/orval) - orval is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in yaml or json formats. 🍺
 - [searchkit/searchkit](https://github.com/searchkit/searchkit) - Search UI for Elasticsearch & Opensearch.
 Compatible with Algolia's Instantsearch and Autocomplete components.
 React & Vue support
 - [tinijs/tinijs](https://github.com/tinijs/tinijs) - The TiniJS Framework 🥚